ArthroCare ex-CEO, ex-CFO win reversal of U.S. fraud convictions

-The 5th U.S. Circuit Court of Appeals in New Orleans agreed with former CEO Michael Baker and former CFO Michael Gluk that the trial judge in Austin, Texas, erred in excluding evidence suggesting that other people committed the fraud and had misled one or both executives.
+The 5th U.S. Circuit Court of Appeals in New Orleans agreed with former CEO Michael Baker and former CFO Michael Gluk that the trial judge erred in excluding evidence suggesting that other people were responsible for the fraud, and had misled one or both of the executives.

 Baker, 56, and Gluk, 57, have been serving respective prison terms of 20 years and 10 years following their June 2014 convictions for wire fraud, securities fraud and conspiracy.
 Baker was also convicted of making false statements.